Jump to Section:

 Overview

 One of the main functionalities of CZ GEN EPI is to facilitate phylogenetic tree building through Nextstrain.
-By easily accessing and building several types of phylogenetic trees, users are able to better understand how your samples fit within the context of pathogen dynamics inside and outside of their jurisdiction.
+By easily accessing and building several types of phylogenetic trees, users are able to better understand how their samples fit within the context of pathogen dynamics inside and outside of a location of interest.
 Below is a description of phylogenetic tree types generated by CZ GEN EPI.

 After reading this user guide, you will be able to: